notesbytom/notesbytom/cisco-asa/asa_user_management.md

 Free or Open Source SSH Clients
 * [PKIX-SSH / pkixssh][12] by Roumen Petrov (Bulgaria) supports RFC 6187.
+  * The name is like "PKI x SSH"
   * Source Code at https://gitlab.com/secsh/pkixssh
   * Are Linux Distributions shipping packages for this?
+  * See the [R. Petrov's Android SSH applications][13] in the Google Play store.
+    * TermOne and SecureBox add-on are free.
+SecureBox Pro integrated GUI is paid.
+    * May work on some [Chrome OS devices with Android App support][14]?
 * Unfortunately it appears that [OpenSSH does Not support this][5]
   * There is a source code file `ssh-pkcs11.c` in OpenSSH which includes a function `pkcs11_fetch_x509_pubkey`.
     * This has further dependencies including `openssl/x509.h` and `openssl/x509v3.h`.